-Our office is now certified by the ICOI (International Congress of Oral Implantologists) to provide oral implant care for your friends and family, including implant-retained overdenture construction.
+Not only are we working to stay current with modern research, but your office is now certified by the ICOI (International Congress of Oral Implantologists) to provide oral implant care for your friends and family, including implant-retained dentures!
 This increases chewing function from about 20% with a regular denture to almost 85% with such an overdenture, providing greatly improved nutrition and esthetics for the user.

 The TAP appliance, for those who suffer with sleep apnea and snoring, positions the lower jaw forward during sleep and opens the airway for better sleep in most patients.

 DENTAL IMPLANTS: What are dental implants?
 Why would I need dental implants?

 Dental implants can be compared to screws that are implanted in the jawbone to permanently secure crowns or lock-in loose dentures.
 Dental implants are a relatively simple procedure, and we do offer sedation for our patients who request it.

 We offer dental implants to our patients who have lost one or more teeth, and those missing teeth are affecting their bite (how they chew), and/or their pattern of speech (this is very common with missing front teeth).